paweljedrzejczyk/netguru_bootstrapper/README.md

 This addon provides following useful mixins out of the box:

 ### `absolute`, `fixed`, `relative`
-This mixins allows you to position an element with just one line of code.
+These mixins allows you to position an element with just one line of code.

 **Arguments**: List of positions in form of `[direction] [value]`, for example `top